addzy94/ooad-project-team/README.md

 to reflect changes we made to the class structure once we had a better idea of how to implement all the required Objects and their corresponding behaviors.

-We have another file for showing you all the details about it: https://github.com/addzy94/ooad-project-team/blob/master/Updated_UML_Diagram.txt
+We have another file for showing you all the details about it:<br>
+https://github.com/addzy94/ooad-project-team/blob/master/Updated_UML_Diagram.txt

 ---